nguyensjsu/sp18-281-avengers/Project_documentation/Commitment_Sahil_Sharma.md

 * Despite of the other subjects w econtinued with our weekly meetings and always commit for the next week tasks.
 * We start the meeting discuss the updates and as committed earlier everyone in the team successfully created their GO ping APIS for their respective DB.

+## Week 5

+Below are the core agile value of Commitment seen in Week 5 development:

+* we always priortized the tasks in every begining of the meeting.
+* In Week 5, Despite having a load of indivdual work , team delivered on the commited tasks for cretaing all the CRUD operations.
+* Everyone having updated through clear communication and doubts cleared on the our common discussion whatsapp group, we successfully developed our CRUD APIs in GO.
+* It took hours and a lot of debugging to deliver these GO APIs , as we all were pretty new to the language, it shows a greter commitment and dedication to achieve it.